Map & Geographic Information Center (MAGIC)

 Topologically Integrated Geographic Encoding and Referencing/Line files contain geographic features, such as roads, railroads, rivers, legal boundaries, etc. in the United States.
 MAGIC carries the TIGER/Line 1992 link and the 1995 update.

 For more information about our digital and online map resources, please see our research guide.

 MAGIC has an extensive collection of aerial photography for the City of Albuquerque ranging in dates from 1969 to 1990, in various scales.
 Some other areas of New Mexico are available with various dates and scales.
 More current aerial photography is accessed online.

 For more aerial photography as well as satellite imagery please contact the Earth Data Analysis Center here on campus.

-Large Scale Printing
+Large Scale Scanning

 We also have a flatbed color scanner capable of scanning media up 12" x 17".
 Scanning is always free!

 Please note that copyright restrictions apply to some maps.
 It is the patron's responsibility to be sure that copyright laws are not being violated.
 In case of doubt consult the map publisher or a copyright lawyer.